abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 time of the day to change our direction.

-I remember Ajahn Jayasāro telling a group of us in Thailand, “If you are keeping *sīla*, then no matter what lifestyle you are leading—even if you are not meditating much—all day is an opportunity to be letting go of defilement and training the mind.”
+I remember Ajahn Jayasāro telling a group of us in Thailand, “If you are keeping *sīla,* then no matter what lifestyle you are leading—even if you are not meditating much—all day is an opportunity to be letting go of defilement and training the mind.”
 So whether we are working, meditating, or whatever, there’s always an opening for us to change our